-If you’re looking for a new device, the Pixel 3 and Pixel 3 XL should be at the top of your list.
-Google’s 2018 flagships are two of the best phones on the market and they’re worth a look if you’re currently using Android or if you’re a potential convert.
+If you’re looking for a new device, Google’s Pixel 4, Pixel 4 XL, Pixel 3, and Pixel 3 XL should be at the top of your list.
+Google’s devices are among the best phones on the market and they’re worth a look if you’re currently using Android or if you’re a potential convert.

 The Pixel 2 and Pixel 2 XL should also be on your shortlist.
 They’re getting older, but they’re outstanding devices and much cheaper than they once were.
-They’ll also get upgraded to Android Q alongside the Pixel 3 later this year.
+They also got upgraded to Android 10 alongside the Pixel 3 and Pixel 3 XL.

-The devices are mid-range alternative to the flagship Pixel 3 models which makes them an appealing choice for those of you who want a Pixel experience without breaking the bank.
+The devices are mid-range alternative to the Pixel 4 and Pixel 3 models which makes them an appealing choice for those of you who want a Pixel experience without breaking the bank.

 The two Pixel 3a models are available at Google, Verizon, Sprint, T-Mobile, U.S. Cellular, and select retailers like Amazon.
 The companies are selling three different colors (White, Purple, Black) in one storage size (64GB).

-Google’s new devices are tempting, but some of you might want to go with something else.
+The Pixel 3a and Pixel 3a XL are extremely tempting, but some of you might want to go with something else.
 The Pixel 3a and Pixel 3a XL have some limitations you should be aware of before you commit to your next device.

 In this guide we’ll take you through the best reasons to buy the Pixel 3a or Pixel 3a XL and the best reasons to wait or go with another phone.

 Buy for Great Software Support

-The Pixel 3a and Pixel 3a XL run the best version of Android Pie.
+The Pixel 3a and Pixel 3a XL run a great version of Android 10.
 They also get the best software support from Google.

 While you might be tempted to buy an older Pixel or Nexus phone, software support will end for those devices before it ends for the Pixel 3a and Pixel 3a XL.